K2Joom/docs-matukio/plugin_events.md

 #####onContentAfterDisplay ($event, $params)

+The result is added after the event informations at the bottom.
+(See CComment for a sample)

+$event - The event object (as reference)

+$params - The menu params for this view

+---
+## Upcoming events
+(Context = com_matukio.upcomingevent)

+The result is added after the event informations at the bottom.
+(See CComment for a sample)

+$event - The event object (as reference)

+$params - The menu params for this view

+---

+---
+## Featured events
+(Context = com_matukio.upcomingevent)

-The result is added after the event display.
+The result is added after the event informations at the bottom.
 (See CComment for a sample)

 $event - The event object (as reference)

 $params - The menu params for this view

 ---